projectcipher/cipher/guides/workspace_setup/README.md

   ![Github email](img/github_email.png)

-## Cloud 9 (C9)
+## Cloud 9

 This tool will enable us to write code in an appropriate enviroment.
+The short-form for Cloud 9 is _C9_.

-### What is C9?
+### What is Cloud 9?

 C9 is an online text editor that has tools to help you code more efficiently.
 The technical term for this is [integrated development environment](../DOCUMENTATION.md#integrated-development-environment-ide).

 Part of what makes C9 great is that it enables you to start programming with simply the internet and a browser.
 No installing software required!

-### How to Sign Up for a C9 Account
+### How to Sign Up for a Cloud 9 Account

-This process is even faster than GitHub's because Cloud 9, _also known as C9,_ allows you to sign in via your GitHub account!
+This process is even faster than GitHub's because C9 allows you to sign in via your GitHub account!

 #### 1. Navigate to http://c9.io

   ![C9 page](img/c9.png)

-#### 2. Log in using your GitHub account
+#### 2. Log in using your GitHub account [GIF]

 ![C9 logging in](img/c9_logging_in.gif)